-The Jaguar XF has evolved and improved, now offering a class-leading package that includes the brand's Ingenium diesel engines and AWD.
-Jonathan Crouch takes a look at the latest version.
+The Jaguar XF has evolved and improved, now offering a smarter package that includes the brand's latest mild hybrid tech.
+Jonathan Crouch takes a look

-If you think the big three prestigious German brands have the Executive car segment sewn- up, a drive in Jaguar's second generation XF may be enough to make you reconsider.
+If you think the big three prestigious German brands have the Executive car segment sewn-up, a drive in the improved version of Jaguar's second generation XF may be enough to make you reconsider.
 Even in the face of tough competition from rivals like the BMW 5 Series, the Mercedes E-Class and the Audi A6, this car offers a compelling range of virtues.

-This MK2 Jaguar XF model is lighter, more efficient and packed with technology, an improvement on its predecessor in every possible respect.
-Slightly more compact dimensions disguise a longer wheelbase that's allowed the hi-tech aluminium-intensive architecture to clothe a much more spacious cabin, especially for rear seat folk.
-What hasn't changed is the XF's remit as a more sporting, dynamic choice in the full-sized Executive segment.
-To put that in competitive context, it's more BMW 5 Series than Audi A6 or Mercedes E-Class, though buyers of all three of these cars should be tempted by this model's cutting-edge cabin technology and class-leading efficiency figures.
+This MK2 Jaguar XF, launched back in 2015, proved to be lighter, more efficient and packed with technology, an improvement on its predecessor in every possible respect, aided by its hi-tech aluminium-intensive architecture.
+But time moves on.
+Since then, we've seen all-new versions of all this car's key market rivals, yet the XF soldiers on as a bit of a left-field choice in the full-sized executive segment.
+Now updated, it aims to offer a more sporting, dynamic choice in the full-sized Executive segment.
+To put that in competitive context, it's more BMW 5 Series than Audi A6 or Mercedes E-Class, though buyers of all three of these cars should be tempted by this model's luxurious cabin technology and very decent efficiency figures.
 In the last decade, German rivals like these have dominated this market sector as Jaguar re-built its reputation amongst business buyers.
 Having done that and rejuvenated the car that re-established it as a desirable brand, the company's ready to take on this segment in earnest with what looks to be an elegant, progressive display of British engineering and craftsmanship.
 How will it fare?
 Let's find out.

-Light, spacious, good looking and efficient, this car will worry rival German makers more than any model Jaguar has brought us so far.
+Light, spacious, good looking and efficient, this car ought to worry rival German makers more than it probably will.
 Are there issues?
 A few.
-The range of variants on offer still isn't as wide as you'll find elsewhere.
-And we wonder what effect this car will have on sales of its smaller XE stablemate, given that volume versions of the two models are so similarly priced.
-Ultimately though, what's so masterful about this second generation XF is how cleverly Jaguar has kept and built upon what was good about the original model, while being realistic about where the old car's weaknesses were.
-As a result, you now really can have a beautiful Executive class car that offers cutting-edge technology and a dynamic driving experience but which is also built in Britain and sips fuel like a supermini.
+The range of engine variants on offer still isn't as wide as you'll find elsewhere.
+And it's a pity that, as yet, the mild hybrid tech hasn't been extended to the Ingenium petrol engines.
+We miss the lack of a six cylinder powerplant option too.
+Ultimately though, what's so masterful about the improved interpretation of this second generation XF is how cleverly Jaguar has kept and built upon what was good about the original version of this MK2 model, while being realistic about where that earlier car's weaknesses were.
+As a result, you now really can have a beautiful Executive class model that offers cutting-edge technology and a dynamic driving experience but which is also built in Britain and sips fuel like a family hatch.
 These truly are amazing times.

 |01277 542 196||Directions|